wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## Add StudioWorkspace/AppDeployment Instances from launchpad

-- Add Newly launched Instances or Upgraded Instance to to Platform from Launchpad.
+- Add Newly launched Instances or Upgraded Instance to Platform from Launchpad.
 - For adding Developer Instance you can refer [WME Add Developer Capacity](/learn/on-premise/configure/add-dev-capacity)
 - Similarly, for AppDeployment Instances you can refer [WME Add Apps Capacity](/learn/on-premise/configure/add-apps-capacity)